 - If your request is approved, the one-time exit/re-entry visa will be issued and valid for only 60 calendar days.
 You must return to Mexico before the 60-day period expires: if you don’t, your entire residency application will become void.

-Our associates charge a fixed fee for tele-support to prepare all the paperwork and help you prepare for your appointment to make the visa-to-card exchange at the local immigration office in Mexico.
+Our associates charge a fixed fee for support to prepare all the paperwork, make the appointment for you, and provide guidance so that you arrive fully prepared to make the visa-to-card exchange filing at the immigration office in Mexico.

 Learn more about the visa-exchange service and make a request